B: Boganski - Bollet

-A skilled technical wrestler Boganski was one of the top heavyweight contenders of the 1930s, wrestling the greats Jack Sherry and Carl Pojell, though he weighed only around 14 stones.
+George Boganski wrestled in Britain during much of the 1930s, though intermittently due to his travels overseas A skilled technical wrestler Boganski was one of the top heavyweight contenders of the 1930s, wrestling the greats Jack Sherry and Carl Pojello,and weighed around 14 stones.
 Boganski took British citizenship and is credited with the training of Norman Ansell, known to fans as Norman the Butcher.
-George was one of our Top Overseas Wrestlers of the 1930s.

 Yet another of the whooping headdresses native Americans who followed Billy Two Rivers and featured in our 1980s wrestling rings.